Constraints on Upper Cutoffs in the Mass Functions of Young Star Clusters: Maximum Likelihood Fits

 and the product is over all clusters in the sample in question.
 We adopt the $M_{\rm min}$ values listed in Table 4 of \citet{Chandar17}, which stay above the completeness limit of each sample, and we set $M_{\rm max}=10^{7.5} M_\odot$ in all cases.
 We use the Nelder-Mead (1965) algorithm to find the maximum likelihood $L_{\rm max}$, and the standard formula

 where $\chi^2_p (k)$ is the chi-squared distribution with $k$ degrees of freedom and $p$ confidence level \citep{Mo10}, to derive the corresponding confidence contours.
 We have checked all our results using a Markov Chain Monte Carlo (MCMC) routine, and find similar contours whenever these close around best-fit values of $\beta$ and $M_*$.
-For the cases of contours which extend to the right edge, the corresponding contours derived from the MCMC routine are slightly smaller than those derived from equation~(3), leading to tighter lower limits on $M_*$.
+For the cases of contours that extend to the right edge, the corresponding contours derived from the MCMC routine are slightly smaller than those derived from equation~(3), leading to tighter lower limits on $M_*$.

 Figures~\ref{fig:likelm} and \ref{fig:likehm} show the best-fit values of $\beta$ and $M_*$ (dashed lines), and the 1, 2, and $3\sigma$ confidence contours (shaded regions) derived from equation~(3) for each of the three age intervals, $<10$~Myr (left panels), $10-100$~Myr (middle panels), and $100-400$~Myr (right panels), and for each galaxy in our sample.
-The best-fit values of $\beta$ and $M_*$ and $2\sigma$ uncertainties are listed in Table~1.
-We emphasize that the uncertainties in $\beta$ and $M_*$ indicated in Figures~\ref{fig:likelm} and \ref{fig:likehm} and Table~1 are actually lower limits, because they neglect uncertainties in the mass estimates (both random and systematic), and incompleteness in the cluster samples caused for example by dust obscuration and crowding.
-We have repeated our likelihood analysis on the cluster catalogs for M51 from \citet{Messa18} and M83 from \citet{Silva-Villa14}, and find qualitatively similar results with slightly weaker constraints on $\beta$ and $M_*$ than found here.
+The best-fit values of $\beta$ and $M_*$ and their $2\sigma$ uncertainties are listed in Table~1.
+The resulting shapes of the confidence contours partly reflect correlations between the exponent $\beta$ and cutoff $M_*$, since there is a trade-off between steeper $\beta$ and larger $M_*$, and vice versa.

+Thus far, we have neglected uncertainties in the mass estimates of the clusters.
+The uncertainties in the Schechter parameters $\beta$ and $M_*$ shown in Figures~\ref{fig:likelm} and \ref{fig:likehm} and listed in Table~1 are therefore actually lower limits to the true uncertainties.
+To determine how much uncertainties in the mass estimates affect the fitted parameters, we convolve the Schechter mass function with a log-normal error distribution (Gaussian in log $M$), with a standard deviation $\sigma (\log M)$ \citep[see][]{Efstathiou88, Ratcliffe98}.
+We adopt $\sigma (\log M) = 0$ (as before), 0.15, and 0.30 (the typical uncertainties in individual mass estimates discussed in Section 2).
+In all cases, we find that the best-fit value of $M_*$ increases and its statistical significance decreases, with increasing $\sigma (\log M)$.
+As an example, we show the results for the $100-400$ Myr age bin in M51 in Figure~\ref{fig:errorcomp}.
+Evidently, the possible detection of an upper cutoff at $M_*\sim10^5 M_\odot$ for $\sigma (\log M) = 0$ disappears for $\sigma (\log M) = 0.3$.

+Next, we check whether the fitted parameters $\beta$ and $M_*$ are robust with respect to different cluster catalogs by repeating our analysis with the \citet{Silva-Villa14} catalog of M83 clusters and the LEGUS catalog of M51 clusters \citep[see][]{Messa18}.
+The results of these tests are shown in Figure~\ref{fig:likecomp}.
+Compared to the confidence contours for our cluster catalogs, those for the other catalogs are generally similar or less restrictive.
+In particular, the $2\sigma$ confidence contour is unbounded for the $100-400$ Myr clusters in the LEGUS catalog of M51 clusters.